Connect | Lead | Inspire | Mentor | Belong

 Connecting Students, Faculty, Alumni and Industry Partners

-ELEVATE, is an initiative focused on the academic success, belonging, well-being, and retention of women of color and all those who support them in pursuing undergraduate engineering degrees at Ohio State.
-If you are interested in learning more about ELEVATE and how you can build community with other women of color and all those who support them, please click the link below to sign-up and receive more information.
+Open to all College of Engineering students, ELEVATE, is an initiative focused on the academic success, belonging, well-being, and retention of women of color and all those who support them in pursuing undergraduate engineering degrees at Ohio State.
+If you are interested in learning more about ELEVATE please click the link below to sign-up and receive more information.

 For more information, email Gisell Jeter-Bennett, PhD.